Spiritual Leadership: The Prophet, Priest, and King

 Do you treat your wife with consideration and respect?
 Are you quick to forgive and overlook offenses?
 Do you apologize when needed?
 This kind of emotional provision is just as important as physical provision.

-To protect.
 There are few men who wouldn’t die for their family in order to protect them if needed.
 But beyond protecting them from literal death, there are many practical things we can do in our daily lives to protect them from temptation and other kinds of danger.

 As a spiritual leader in your home, consider what is on your television, for example.
 As a father, do you have channels that your children can access that could harm them?
 Do you know what apps are on your kids’ phones and who they are chatting with in games?
 Do you know your kids’ friends and where they are when they aren’t home?
 Do they have clear boundaries?